DrewHans/systembuilder/windows-os/README.md

 # windows-os systembuilder

-This systembuilder script just installs software packages & programming language packages with [chocolatey](https://chocolatey.org/).

-### Enabling natural scrolling for the mouse's scrollwheel
+This systembuilder is for Windows 10.
+These scripts may not work on future versions.

+### Step 1: Install Chocolatey

+Open powershell as admin and run this command:
+`powershell -executionpolicy bypass -File .\choco-installer.ps1`

+This should install [chocolatey](https://chocolatey.org/) on your machine.

+Close powershell when finished.

+### Step 2: Install Software Packages

+Open powershell (not as admin) and run this command:
+`powershell -executionpolicy bypass -File .\installer.ps1`

+This should install software for just your user account.

+### Optional: Reverse scroll wheel direction

+On Linux I use natural scrolling and would really love to have it on Windows, so I wrote this script.

-If you want to change the scroll direction on your mouse, open a powershell terminal as administrator and run the following command:
+Open powershell as admin and run the following command:
 `powershell -executionpolicy bypass -File .\enable-natural-scrolling.ps1`

+This will make changes in the system registry.
-Then reboot the system and your scroll wheel direction should be reversed.
+After it finishes, reboot the system and the scroll wheel direction should be reversed.
+Note, system updates may revert this change.
+If that happens, run the script again.